isi-vista/adam/docs/using_adam_tutorials/adding_a_property.rst

 Second, you must tell ADAM how to describe the property in whatever languages you use for your experiment.

 In this tutorial, we're going to add a rubber property and a cyan color to show off the processes.
-We might use this rubber property, for example, on the existing :code:`BALL` object.
+We might use this rubber property, for example, on the existing :any:`BALL` object.

 ************************
 Adding a binary property